 The RBC system is a spectrum or continuum of increasingly stringent regulatory responses for companies that trigger one of the following RBC action levels:

 Company Action Level:

 A level where the insurer must submit to the insurance commissioner a comprehensive financial plan.
-The plan must identify the conditions contributing to the company’s financial condition; contain proposals to correct the company’s financial problems and provide projections of the company’s financial condition both with and without proposed corrections.
+The plan must identify the conditions contributing to the company’s financial condition.
+Contain proposals to correct the company’s financial problems.
+And lastly, provide projections of the company’s financial condition both with and without proposed corrections.

 Regulatory Action Level: